DSST / History of the Soviet Union

 Explanation: Preoccupied with the Great Depression and the rise of the Nazis, the US and other western countries were not focused on events in the USSR and Stalin was not focused on them.
 Hitler was not acting aggressively toward the Soviet Union at that time.
 Stalin favored those who were extreme in implementing his policies.
 His primary concern was on eliminating potential rivals to his power within the Communist Party of the Soviet Union.

-Correct Answer: D. Nikita Khrushchev
+Correct Answer: A. Nikita Khrushchev

 Explanation: Stalin preceded Khrushchev, whereas Brezhnev and Andropov came later.
 After succeeding Stalin and pushing through a de-Stalinization program, Khrushchev felt that he needed a high profile public victory over the United States to save credibility at home.
 After being forced to back down and remove Soviet nuclear weapons from Cuba in 1963, he was soon removed from power by the Soviet leadership.

-Correct Answer: C. representative legislature
+Correct Answer: D. representative legislature

 Explanation: After Russia's defeat to Japan in 1905, widespread protests broke out across Russia's major cities, advocating further reforms to hold the Russian imperial government more accountable.
 The most important of these was the establishment of the State Duma, a legislature that would be elected by voters.
 Ultimately this reform stopped far short of establishing a democratic government.
 A centrally planned economy was not introduced until Stalin introduced the first 5-year plan in 1929.
 An independent judiciary was not created at that time.